Does Falling Behind When Studying Harm the Future Career?

 The Role of Education in Career Development

-It is worth discussing whether education is so important for climbing a career ladder, or it is just a thing of the past.
-You can come across controversial opinions on the theme, but one can hardly argue that personal development is a key requirement for further career development.
-The modern world develops at a rapid speed, and those who stand still or move more slowly than others take a backseat.
+It is worth discussing whether education is so important for climbing a career ladder or is just a thing of the past.
+You can find controversial opinions on the theme, but one can hardly argue that personal development is a key requirement for further career development.
+The modern world develops rapidly, and those who stand still or move more slowly than others take a backseat.

 Can Poor Academic Performance Affect Your Future Career?

-Academic performance may seem to have nothing to do with further career development since you leave this environment and start everything from scratch.
-However, it is not the case for the most part.
-Every assignment you get in college, whether it is about writing an anatomy research paper or doing math, aims to develop a certain scope of skills.
-When you procrastinate or neglect studying, you deprive yourself of an opportunity to become better and stand out from the rest.
+Academic performance may have nothing to do with further career development since you leave this environment and start everything from scratch.
+However, this is not the case for the most part.
+Every assignment you get in college, whether about writing an anatomy research paper or doing math, aims to develop a certain scope of skills.
+When you procrastinate or neglect studying, you deprive yourself of an opportunity to improve and stand out.

 It may happen that your future career will require using the knowledge you don’t possess because you were busy with some other things in college.
 Besides, some employers consider a student’s GPA when deciding how much they are suitable for the job.
 In other words, your academic performance can play a bad trick on you when you don’t expect it at all.
 Therefore, it is not enough to get a diploma if your hard and soft skills leave much to be desired.
 Moreover, proper education can move your career prospects to a completely different level.